Developer’s Guide

 Supported properties are

-agg_filter: a filter function, which takes a (m, n, 3) float array and a dpi value, and returns a (m, n, 3) array and two offsets from the bottom left corner of the image alpha: scalar or None animated: bool canvas: FigureCanvas clip_box: .Bbox clip_on: bool clip_path: Patch or (Path, Transform) or None constrained_layout: unknown constrained_layout_pads: unknown dpi: float edgecolor: color facecolor: color figheight: float figure: .Figure figwidth: float frameon: bool gid: str in_layout: bool label: object layout_engine: unknown linewidth: number mouseover: bool path_effects: .AbstractPathEffect picker: None or bool or float or callable rasterized: bool size_inches: (float, float) or float sketch_params: (scale: float, length: float, randomness: float) snap: bool or None tight_layout: unknown transform: .Transform url: str visible: bool zorder: float
+agg_filter: a filter function, which takes a (m, n, 3) float array and a dpi value, and returns a (m, n, 3) array and two offsets from the bottom left corner of the image alpha: float or None animated: bool canvas: FigureCanvas clip_box: ~matplotlib.transforms.BboxBase or None clip_on: bool clip_path: Patch or (Path, Transform) or None constrained_layout: unknown constrained_layout_pads: unknown dpi: float edgecolor: color facecolor: color figheight: float figure: unknown figwidth: float frameon: bool gid: str in_layout: bool label: object layout_engine: {‘constrained’, ‘compressed’, ‘tight’, ‘none’, .LayoutEngine, None} linewidth: number mouseover: bool path_effects: list of .AbstractPathEffect picker: None or bool or float or callable rasterized: bool size_inches: (float, float) or float sketch_params: (scale: float, length: float, randomness: float) snap: bool or None tight_layout: unknown transform: ~matplotlib.transforms.Transform url: str visible: bool zorder: float

 glassmapviewer